Invictum/serenity-reportportal-integration/README.md

 `FULL` profile contains all available `StepProcessors` and generates full reporting.
 Sutable for demo purposes in order to choose a set of processors.

 `TREE_OPTIMIZED` profile is sutable to use with `TREE` handler type.
-Reffer to Handler Type section for more details.
+Refer to Handler Type section for more details.

 To customize what should be logged `CUSTOM` profile should be used.
 In following example `CUSTOM` profile with `StartStepLogger` and `FinishStepLogger` processors is configured.
 ```